-The data of the interested parties shall not be communicated to a third party by default, with a few exceptions: a) subsidiary companies, owned by the shareholders or belonging to the same business group as the data processing controller; b) bank entities where payments are made by direct debit; c) companies with which the data processing controller contracts credit information services, risk reports and commercial reports, including services managing files related to the fulfilment or unfulfilment of monetary obligations; d) authorised processors; e) other legitimate interested parties and/or third parties who are legally provided for.
+The data of the interested parties shall not be communicated to a third party by default, with a few exceptions: a) subsidiary companies, owned by the shareholders or belonging to the same business group as the data processing controller; b) bank entities where payments are made by direct debit; c) companies with which the data processing controller contracts credit information services, risk reports and commercial reports, including services managing files related to the fulfilment or unfulfilment of monetary obligations; d) responsible for authorised handling and ancillary services implicit in the provision of the company’s goods and services; e) other legitimate interested parties and/or third parties who are legally provided for.

 What rights do you have when you provide and/or we process your data?

 As an interested party, you will be able to request, at all times, to exercise any of the following rights that you are entitled to in terms of data protection: